ZhangNingSAU/Spring-2022-CSCI-360-Database-Mgmt-Systems/Slides/Chapter04.md

   - many-to-many(M:N)
     + For example, each customer can buy any number of products, and each product can be bought by any number of customers.
 + In an ER diagram, we represent a relationship set with a named diamond。
-+ The number of entities on either side of a relationship (the cardinality of the relation- ship) define the key constraints of the relationship.
++ The number of entities on either side of a relationship (the cardinality of the relationship) define the key constraints of the relationship.

 ![relationship2](../Resources/4-relationship2.png)